maelfabien/DataVisualization/README.md

 To set the context, there are several visualizations that we present in this section : https://infoviz.onrender.com/?all=The+Data

-- Number of accidents per day in France :
+- Age of the victime and Number of accidents per day in France :

 ![image](/Images/ts_2.png)

-- Location of the accidents :
+- Time of the accidents and Location of the accidents :

 ![image](/Images/loc_2.png)